Flexberry/flexberry.github.io/pages/products/flexberry-ember/ember-flexberry/controls/ef_error.en.md

 In this case, the display error will be used the components of [ui-message](ef_ui-message.html).

-If the error object has a property `messageLocaleKey` then to display it use `t`-helper, ie you can add localizations for these messages.
+If the error object has a property» «messageLocaleKey then to display it use» «t-helper, ie you can add localizations for these messages.
-If the error object has a property `errors` array-like, component iterates through its elements and displays all component `flexberry-toggler`.
+If the error object has a property» «errors like array, the component loops through its elements and displays all component `flexberry-toggler`.